Petersfield: Cinema

 Petersfield had a 700-seat cinema, the Savoy, that opened in the late 1930s.
+It was built on the site of the Petersfield Electric Theatre, which had been built in 1910.
 During the 1970s its use converted to a Bingo Hall before closure in January 1985.
-The building subsequently saw use as a nightclub from May 1985 for some years and it was demolished in May 2008.
+After six years of closure, the building saw use as a nightclub from 1993 for some years, first under the name "Oscars", then from 1999 as "Vertigo".
+It closed in May 2007 and was demolished in May 2008.
+The site is now occupied by residential flats and a retail store.

 Religion

 The parish church of St Peter, after which the town is named, is the Anglican church of Norman origins in the town centre, The Square.
 Other churches include Methodist (Station Road), Catholic (St Laurence's, Station Road) and United Reformed Church (College Street).

+The Salvation Army has been in Petersfield since 1886 and has been situated in Swan Street since 1924.
+The hall is open most days with various community activities, serving the community in the traditional ways of the Salvation Army.

-The Evangelical fellowship meets at the Herne Farm Leisure Centre on the eponymous estate, the Religious Society of Friends in the Voluntary Centre, High Street, The Salvation Army in Swan Street and Life Church Petersfield, formerly Petersfield Christian Fellowship, is in Chapel Street.
+The Evangelical fellowship meets at the Herne Farm Leisure Centre on the eponymous estate, the Religious Society of Friends in the Voluntary Centre, High Street.

+Life Church Petersfield, formerly Petersfield Christian Fellowship, has an office in Chapel Street and meets in the Methodist Church Hall located in Station Road.

 Sport

-Sports venues include the Taro Centre, a leisure centre containing 3x swimming pools, squash courts, gymnasium, a sauna, steam room and other facilities.
+Sports venues include the Taro Centre, a leisure centre containing 3 swimming pools, squash courts, gymnasium, a sauna, steam room and other facilities.
 The town has tennis courts (both public and members only), an open-air pool, a number of playing fields and a golf club.

 Petersfield has clubs and teams for sports.
-Petersfield Town F.C. plays in the Wessex League.
+Petersfield Town F.C. plays in the Wessex League Premier Division.
 Several players have gone on to professional sporting careers, such as footballer Maik Taylor, rugby player Tim Rodber and more recently Calum Chambers who plays for Aston Villa and has been called up for England as well.
 The town has a Triathlon Club.

 Petersfield has cycling groups including a local CTC group and The Petersfield Mountain Bikers.

 Government

-Before the creation of the East Hampshire constituency in 1983, the town had been represented through the Petersfield constituency.
-Petersfield is now part of the parliamentary constituency of East Hampshire.
-Its Member of Parliament (MP) is Damian Hinds, a member of the Conservative Party.

-The East Hampshire District Council (EHDC) offices are in Petersfield.